Personal Credit & Types of Consumer Loans

 Borrowing from Retirement & Life Insurance

-Those with retirement funds or life insurance plans may be eligible to borrow from their accounts.
+People with retirement funds or life insurance plans may be eligible to borrow from their retirement accounts.
 This option has the benefit that you are borrowing from yourself, making repayment much easier and less stressful.
-However, in some cases, failing to repay such a loan can result in severe tax consequences.

 Borrowing from Friends and Family

-Borrowing money from friends and relatives is an informal type of personal loan.
-It can result is considerably less interest and administrative fees for the borrower, but it isn’t always a good option.
+Borrowing money from friends and relatives is an informal personal loan.
+It can result in considerably less interest and administrative fees for the borrower, but it isn’t always a good option.
 A few missed payments may strain a relationship.
-To protect both parties, it’s a good idea to sign a basic promissory note.
+To protect both parties, sign a basic promissory note.

 What Type of Loan Should I Choose?

-Whenever you decide to borrow money – whether it is to pay the bills or buy a luxury item – make sure you understand the loan agreement fully.
-Know what type of loan you’re receiving and whether it is tied to any collateral you own.
+Whenever you borrow money – whether to pay the bills or buy a luxury item – make sure you understand the loan agreement fully.
+Know what type of loan you’re receiving and whether you are tying the money to anything you own.

-Also, familiarize yourself with your repayment terms: what your monthly obligation will be; how long you have to repay the loan; and the consequences of missing a payment.
-If any part of the agreement is unclear to you, don’t hesitate to ask for clarifications or adjustments.
+Also, familiarize yourself with your repayment terms: your monthly obligation, how much time you have to repay the loan and what happens if you miss a payment.
+If you don’t understand or have questions about any part of the agreement, ask for an explanation or changes.

-Finally, be sure the loan repayments fit comfortably in your budget.
-If you over-extend yourself, the consequences can be severe.
+Finally, make sure the payment schedule fits within your budget.
+If you overextend yourself, consequences can be severe.

 About The Author